LunarG/gfxreconstruct/USAGE_android.md

   --opcd, --omit-pipeline-cache-data
-                        Omit pipeline cache data from calls to vkCreatePipelineCache (forwarded to replay tool) -m <mode>, --memory-translation <mode>
+                        Omit pipeline cache data from calls to vkCreatePipelineCache (forwarded to replay tool) -s, --sync            Synchronize after each queue submission with vkQueueWaitIdle (forwarded to replay tool) -m <mode>, --memory-translation <mode>
                         Enable memory translation for replay on GPUs with memory types that are not compatible with the capture